 On the other hand, despite the predicted great properties for fast, long-lived qubits, realized with hole spins, there are much less studies addressing holes.
 Recently, the first hole spin qubit has been demonstrated in a nanowire field-effect transistor created in natural Si .

 In our group we study holes confined in Ge self-assembled nanostructures.
-Ge self-assembled nanostructures are created by means of lattice-mismatched heteroepitaxial growth, i.e. when a material with a larger lattice constant (Ge) is deposited on a smaller lattice constant substrate (Si).
-In the so called Stranski-Krastanow (SK) growth mode, the elastic strain stored in the growing film is relaxed by the formation of three-dimensional (3D) islands on top of a thin, pseudomorphic wetting layer.
-Islands of different sizes and geometries [hut clusters, pyramids, domes] can be created .
+They are obtained by means of lattice-mismatched heteroepitaxial growth, i.e. when a material with a larger lattice constant (Ge) is deposited on a smaller lattice constant substrate (Si).
+In the so called Stranski-Krastanow growth mode, the elastic strain stored in the growing film is relaxed by the formation of three-dimensional nanostructures on top of a thin, pseudomorphic wetting layer.
+Hence, islands of different sizes and geometries (hut clusters, pyramids, domes) can be created .